top of page

 Leaving empty handed, the Mexican troops withdrew to the town of Bejar, across the river from the Alamo.
 Citizens from all over Texas rallied to push the Mexican army out of the town.
 In a brutal reprisal, the Mexican government sent an army to attack the mission where over 200 Texan militia had gathered.

 It was a lopsided battle, the defenders of the Alamo were completely wiped out, but "Remember the Alamo" became the rallying cry to inflame the hearts of citizens across the territory.
-A month later, at the Battle of San Jacinto, the Mexican army surrendered and Texas received its independence.
+But the tides quickly turned and a month later, at the Battle of San Jacinto, the Mexican army surrendered giving Texas its independence.

 Below are some of the pictures we took while visiting.
 I don't know if this is true, but our tour guide told us thar the pock marks in the exterior wall (in two of the pictures below) were from rifle shot and cannon fire during the siege!